marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 * **iOS Screen Time** (available since iOS 12 in 2018):
   1. Open the Settings app on your iPhone, iPad, or MacBook
   2. Tap on "Screen Time" and enable it if not already active
-  3. Analyze your usage patterns, set focus time (downtime), add app limits.
-Advanced features include "always allowed" or "screen distance".
+  3. Ideas: analyze your usage patterns, set focus time (downtime), add app limits.
+Advanced features include "always allowed" apps or "screen distance".
 * **Android Digital Wellbeing** (available since 2018):
   1. Navigate to Settings on your Android phone or tablet
   2. Look for "Digital Wellbeing & Parental Controls"
-  3. Analyze your usage patterns, set timers for apps, or specify a screen time goal.
-It has advanced features like "screen time while walking" or "driving monitor", but they increase battery usage and don't work that well in my experience.
+  3. Ideas: analyze your usage patterns, set timers for apps, or specify a screen time goal.
+It has advanced features like "screen time while walking" or "driving monitor", but they increase battery usage and don't work very well in my experience.

 Built-in timers are convenient because you don't need to install anything.
 But they can be too tempting to bypass -- the button to extend the timer is so easy to tap!
 Additional built-in options like Focus Mode, Bedtime or Sleep Mode, Do Not Disturb, or managing your notifications can enhance effectiveness.
 Experiment with these features to discover what works best for your usage patterns.